← Back to 史記

 便 便便

 After the edict had circulated among the people for a year, those in the Qin capital who spoke of the initial edict being inconvenient numbered in the thousands.
 Then the crown prince violated the law.
 Wei Yang said: 'When laws are not implemented, it starts with those above violating them.'
-Would apply law to crown prince.
+He was ready to enforce the law against the crown prince himself.
 The crown prince is the ruler's heir and cannot be punished.
 Instead, his tutor Gongzi Qian was tattooed and his teacher Gongsun Jia was branded.
 The next day, all Qin people rushed to obey the law.
 After ten years of implementation, the Qin people were greatly pleased.
 On the roads, no one picked up lost items; in the mountains, there were no bandits; households were sufficient and people were full.
-The people were brave in public battles but cowardly in private fights; villages and towns were greatly well-governed.
+The people grew bold in public warfare and fearful of private feuds, and villages and towns were brought into good order.
 Qin people who initially said the edict was inconvenient came saying it was convenient.
 Wei Yang said: 'These are all people who disrupt reform.'
 He relocated them all to border cities.
 Afterward, the people dared not criticize the edict.

 7

 Then he made Yang Grand Commandant.
 He led troops to besiege Wei's Anyi and took it in surrender.
 After three years, he built the Ji Que palace courtyard in Xianyang.
 Qin moved its capital from Yong to there.
-He ordered that fathers and sons, brothers sleeping in the same room be forbidden.
+He also forbade fathers and sons or brothers from sleeping in the same room.
 He gathered small towns and villages into counties, established magistrates and assistants, altogether thirty-one counties.
-He opened fields with paths and borders, making taxes even.
+He opened the paths and boundary lines between fields and equalized the land taxes.
 He standardized bushels, pecks, balances, weights, rods, and feet.
 After four years of implementation, Gongzi Qian again violated the agreement and had his nose cut off.
 After five years, the Qin people were rich and strong.
 The Son of Heaven sent sacrificial meat to Duke Xiao; all the feudal lords congratulated him.

 8